 Sign me up for the Paris Marathon

-General entries are still open for the Schneider Electric Paris Marathon - simply head to our Paris Marathon listing for the event and click on 'enter now'!
+General entries are open most of the year for the Schneider Electric Paris Marathon - simply head to our Paris Marathon listing for details.

 Also open are charity entries, which have many benefits compared to a standard entry.
 To secure your place, select a charity from our charity place listings - you will see a range of available charities, which can be filtered by cause and name, as well as by selecting the charities with the lowest sign-up fees and lowest fundraising requirements.
 Apply to run for a charity can help to secure your place in the second biggest marathon in the world while also enjoying some exclusive benefits.